-1. All fatalities and catastrophes will be thoroughly investigated in an attempt to determine the cause of the event, whether a violation of OSHA safety and health standards, regulations, or the general duty clause occurred, and any effect the violation had on the incident.
-Each Regional Administrator will establish a procedure

-- to ensure that each fatality or catastrophe is thoroughly investigated and processed in accordance with established policy. - 2.
+- 1. All fatalities and catastrophes will be thoroughly investigated in an attempt to determine the cause of the event (whether a violation of OSHA safety and health standards, regulations, or the general duty clause occurred), and any effect the violation had on the incident.
+Each Regional Administrator will establish a procedure to ensure that each fatality or catastrophe is thoroughly investigated and processed in accordance with established policy. - 2.
 The investigation should be initiated as soon as possible after receiving an initial report of the incident, ideally within one working day, by an appropriately trained and experienced compliance officer assigned by the Area Director or designee.
-The Area Director or designee determines the scope of the fatality/ catastrophe investigation.
-All investigations must be completed in an expeditious manner. - 3.
+The Area Director or designee shall determine the appropriate scope of the fatality/catastrophe investigation based on factors such as a prior history of willful, serious, or repeat violations, reports of near misses/close calls, an evaluation of violations in plain view, or the existence of an NEP or LEP.
+To the extent circumstances allow, all investigations must be completed in an expeditious manner. - 3.
 Inspections following fatalities or catastrophes should include video recording as a method of documentation and gathering evidence when appropriate.
 The use of photography is also encouraged in documenting and gathering evidence. - 4.
 As in all inspections, under no circumstances should OSHA personnel conducting fatality/catastrophe investigations be unprotected against a hazard encountered during the course of an investigation.
 OSHA personnel must use appropriate personal protective equipment and take all necessary precautions to avoid and/or prevent occupational exposure to potential hazards that may be encountered.